Current Writing Project

-Natalie is currently writing the first draft of her novel (Title TBA).
-The story weaves the rich folklore of Iceland, Scotland, and other European cultures into a fantasy setting with a modern twist.
+This is Natalie's first year participating in NaNoWriMo.
+She is writing a story that weaves the rich folklore of Iceland, Scotland, and other European cultures into an urban fantasy setting with a twist.
 You can follow her progress by joining her weekly newsletter.
-You’ll also learn more about history, folklore and receive exclusive short stories each month.

 Here's a sneak peek...

 "Growing up, Edaline always thought being a witch would involve mixing potions, casting spells, and becoming a villain.
 At least, that was how witches were portrayed in movies and on television.
 She never imagined she'd have business cards and see clients in the privacy of an office."

 Every legend has a backstory...

 In the wake of the Ragnarok Revolution, new alliances must be formed for mutual survival.
 When a Vanir named Ulfur finds himself lost on the battlefield and rescued by elves, he is forced to face some uncomfortable truths about his past, his kind, and the future of the entire hidden realm.

 I thoroughly enjoyed reading this short story.
 Guttormsson has created intriguing and likeable characters, and writes with a voice that welcomes and engages the reader.
 While reading I feel fully immersed in their world and am excited for the next instalment to see what happens to these characters and the land they inhabit.